Why Leaders Should Be Writers

 I learned that lesson the hard way as a young entrepreneur in the late 1990’s at the height of the Dot-Com bubble.

-I had founded an Internet startup.
-And even though I had written professionally for a few years, including a monthly column with Entrepreneur magazine, I didn’t have the confidence that I could write our elevator pitch or build our investor pitch deck by myself.
+Even though I had written professionally for a few years, including a monthly column with Entrepreneur magazine, I didn’t have the confidence that I could write our startup’s elevator pitch or build our investor pitch deck by myself.

 The end product that they put together for us was decent.
 But as I started to use their material to present to “live” investors, I realized something very quickly: I didn’t own the pitch.
 And my audience could tell.